-Hazard category Signal word Hazard statement Symbol 3 Danger H261 In contact with water releases flammable gases Flame
+Hazard category Signal word Hazard statement Symbol 3 Warning H261 In contact with water releases flammable gases Flame

-Prevention Response Storage Disposal P231 + P232 P370 + P378 P402 + P404 P501 Handle and store contents under inert gas/ Protect from moisture. - if the substance or mixture reacts readily with moisture in airManufacturer/supplier or the competent authority to specify appropriate liquid or gas if "inert gas" is not appropriate.
-P280 In case of fire: Use to extinguishManufacturer/ supplier or the competent authority to specify appropriate media. - if water increases risk.
-Store in a dry place.
+Prevention Response Storage Disposal P231 + P232 Handle and store contents under inert gas/ Protect from moisture. - if the substance or mixture reacts readily with moisture in air.
+Manufacturer/supplier or the competent authority to specify appropriate liquid or gas if "inert gas" is not appropriate.
+P280 Wear protective gloves/protective clothing/eye protection/face protection/face protection/mearing protection/ Manufacturer/supplier or the competent authority to specify the appropriate personal protective equipment.
+P370 + P378 In case of fire: Use to extinguish.
+Manufacturer/ supplier or the competent authority to specify appropriate media. - if water increases risk.
+P402 + P404 Store in a dry place.
 Store in a closed container.
-Dispose of contents/ container to in accordance with local/ regional/ national/ international Regulations (to be specified).
-Manufacturer/supplier of the competent authority to specify whether disposal requirements apply to contents, container or both.
-Wear protective gloves/protective clothing/eye protection/face protection/hearing protection/ Manufacturer/supplier or the competent authority to specify the appropriate personal protective equipment.
+P501 Dispose of contents/ container to in accordance with local/ regional/ national/ international Regulations (to be specified).
+Manufacturer/supplier or the competent authority to specify whether disposal requirements apply to contents, container or both.